gitchicken/cbdcommerce-jekyll/_posts/2019-09-20-affiliate-programs-white-labeling.md

   side: left
   enabled: false
 layout: page
-title: Affiliates / White Labeling
+title: Affiliate Programs / White Labeling
 subtitle: "We've received many questions regarding various CBD programs being offered on the net and for good reason.
 Simply put, the majority of the CBD on the market is being sold and distributed that way.
 In fact, if you Google and skim through